Skip to content

 The governance layer for agentic engineering.

-Claude Code has memory.
-It doesn't have governance.
-Auto memory is local — never shared, never reviewed, never consistent across a team.
+AI coding agents have memory.
+They don't have governance.
+That memory is local — never shared, never reviewed, never consistent across a team.
 Architectural decisions made last month live in Slack threads or nowhere.
-Standards exist in a CLAUDE.md file that drifts the moment someone forgets to update it.
+Standards exist in a memory file (CLAUDE.md, on Claude Code — edikt's current harness, with others planned) that drifts the moment someone forgets to update it.

-The result: every engineer's Claude works differently.
+The result: every engineer's agent works differently.
 Same team, same codebase, different output.
 Decisions contradicted.
 Patterns ignored.
 Technical debt generated at machine speed.

 edikt governs your architecture and compiles your engineering decisions into automatic enforcement.
 It governs the Agentic SDLC from requirements to verification.
 It doesn't tell you what to build.
 It ensures that what you decided to build is what actually gets built.